Benefits of Swaddling: 4 Ways Swaddling Helps Keep Babies Safe

-Swaddling Reduces the Temptation to Bed Share
+Benefits of Swaddling: Reduces the Temptation to Bed-Share

 Overcome with fatigue, you may accidentally fall asleep with your baby on a risky surface, like a sofa, an adult bed, etc. When you’re exhausted your brain gets numb, just like when you’re drunk!
 That’s a big problem.
 Of course you would never bring your baby into bed with you if you were drunk…so why do it if you are “drunk” tired?
 You could roll on your baby or put an arm over her face without even realizing it.
 Swaddling helps babies sleep a little better so you are less tempted to do something that might boost your baby’s risk of SIDS and suffocation.

-Swaddling Reduces the Chance Your Baby Will Roll Over
+Benefits of Swaddling: Reduces the Chance Your Baby Will Roll Over

-By 2-4 months, most babies learn to roll over.
+By 2 to 4 months, most babies learn to roll over.
 Another benefit of swaddling is that it makes rolling on to the stomach much more difficult, however, not out of the question.
-This fact led me to an “Aha!” moment...Wouldn’t we save babies’ lives if a swaddle/bassinet combo existed, that made it impossible for a baby to roll over?
+This fact led me to an “Aha!” moment...Wouldn’t we save babies’ lives if a sleep swaddle and bassinet combo existed, that made it impossible for a baby to roll over?

-Swaddling Increases Breastfeeding Success
+Benefits of Swaddling: Increases Breastfeeding Success

 If your baby cries a lot, it can bring up subtle worries that perhaps your milk is not satisfying your baby.
 It turns out, this is a key reason moms give up on the breast.
-But, since wrapping reduces crying…it therefore boosts successful breastfeeding…which is known to lower the risk of SIDS by 50%!
+But, since wrapping reduces crying, it therefore boosts successful breastfeeding, which is known to lower the risk of SIDS by 50%!
 That’s a win-win-win situation!
 When combined with white noise, swinging motion and sucking, swaddling works even better to soothe crying babies and boost sleep.